New to Bounty?

 That moment when your child says their first word… the excitement is hard to contain, as a burst of joy delights you, and super wide smiles are on for all.

 Many times, within my decades as a Speech Pathologist, I have had the privilege to share that moment; often bringing a tear to the eyes of the parents, and to me too!

-Sonia Bestulic is Founding Director of Talking Heads Speech Pathology, Children’s Author, Podcaster and Mum of 3.
+Sonia Bestulic is Founding Director of Talking Heads Speech Pathology, award-winning author, podcaster and mum of 3.

 Use language to talk about what you are doing and what your child is doing.
 No need for ‘baby talk’, you can use simple phrases and sentences, just make sure to keep them grammatically correct!